unm-historiography/metahistory/essays/non-western/rwandaanuntoldstory.md

 ### RPF Control

-In 1990, the RPF led a military coalition against the MRND to stop the genocide and retake control of the country.
-After months of fighting the civil war, the RPF began to successfully capture the Rwandan cities.
-By July 4th, 1994, the RPF captured control of the capital Kigali and on July 18th, 1994, gained control of the entire country.
-The elected president, Paul Kagame, rose to power as the national president of Rwanda and remains in that position today, 25 years later.
+In 1990, the RPF led a military coalition against the MRND to retake control of the country.
+After months of fighting, the RPF began to successfully capture the Rwandan cities.
+By July 4th, 1994, the RPF captured capital Kigali and on July 18th, 1994, sucessfully gained control of the entire country.
+The elected president, Paul Kagame, rose to power as the national president of Rwanda and remains president today, 25 years later.

-### Tutsi Refugee
+### Kibeho Massacre

-As the RPF regained military and political control of Rwanda, Hutu survivors feared that retallion against them would soon occur.... (to be continued).

-## President Paul Kagame, Hero or Villian?
+As the RPF regained military and political control of Rwanda, Hutu tribe members fled their homes in fear of being killed.
+In south-west Rwanda, Hutu refugees gathered in the Kibeho refugee camp.
+On April 22, 1995, the Tutsi RPF opened fire on the unarmed refugees began indiscrimately murdering them.
+Australian soldiers serving as part of the United Nations Assistance Mission later estimated that approximately 4,000 people in the camp were killed.
+The RPF claimed only 300 people were killed.
+At the time, current president Paul Kagama was vice president of the RPF.